-- Samples should be assayed within 7 days when stored at 2-8°C, otherwise samples must be divided up and stored at -20°C (≤1 month) or -80°C (≤3 months).
-Avoid repeated freeze-thaw cycles. - Please predict the concentration before assaying.
-If the sample concentration is not within the range of the standard curve, users must determine the optimal sample dilutions for their particular experiments. - Some recombinant protein may not be detected due to a mismatching with the coated antibody or detection antibody.
+- 1. Tubes for blood collection should be disposable and be non-endotoxin.
+Samples with high hemolysis or much lipid are not suitable for ELISA assay. - Samples should be assayed within 7 days when stored at 2-8°C, otherwise samples must be divided up and stored at -20°C (≤1 month) or -80°C (≤3 months).
+Avoid repeated freeze-thaw cycles.
+Prior to assay, the frozen samples should be slowly thawed and centrifuged to remove precipitates.
+Bring samples to room temperature and mix gently. - 3.
+Please predict the concentration before assaying.
+If the sample concentration is not within the range of the standard curve, users must determine the optimal sample dilutions for their particular experiments. - 4.
+If the sample type is not included in the manual, a preliminary experiment is suggested to verify the validity. - 5.
+If a lysis buffer is used to prepare tissue homogenates or cell culture supernatant, there is a possibility of causing a deviation due to the introduced chemical substance. - 6.
+Some recombinant protein may not be detected due to a mismatching with the coated antibody or detection antibody.